Garrafao/TokenChange/README.md

 ### Lexical Semantic Change Detection
  The second part of my bachelor thesis deals with the discovery of lexical semantic change.
 This is done by creating and comparing token vectors of two different times.

-Three different comparison measures are used:
+Three different comparison measures are used for finding graded LSC values:

 1. Average pairiwse distance (APD):
 Given two lists of token vectors (one for each period of time), where one vector represents one use of the word in this period.
 The APD chooses a sample of vectors from both times and measures their average cosine distance.
 A high average distance between the two times indicates a change in the usage of the word.